 >> Read more about how I’m trying to be nicer to ME in Open Letter To Myself on My Birthday

 We can live set free every day.
 Jesus reminded that woman that He didn’t condemn her.
 He set her free.

 Let’s live free today.
 Take time every day to remember that it is God we’re resting in and not our own power.

 He sets us free to run this race.
 Tripping doesn’t mean we failed, it means we have an opportunity to hop up and do it again from a different angle.
 Take the pressure off, and try again.
 Remember, we are not failures, we just get another chance to be adventurous!

 The Pressure to be a Perfect Mom is OFF!
 The pressure is off to perform, to be perfect, or to portray a life of perfection.
 Who really has the energy for that anyway?

 Soul Care for Women: The Recharge You Need Feeling a little burnt out and in need of refreshing?
 Self care is super trendy right now, but Christian mamas know that in order to truly take care of ourselves and feel fulfilled, we need more than just a day of pampering.
 We need to nurture our soul!

-The Emotional Woman and Freedom From Fear We all live in fear of something.
+How to Go from Emotional Wreck to Confident Christian Woman in 3 Steps We all live in fear of something.
 Even if you’re not an “Emotional Woman” you may have something that holds you back from living out what God wants for your life.

 An Important Lesson For My Son: When Fear is Disobedience Read this heartwarming story of mother and son who both showed bravery in spite of their fear.